 This explains Pieter Levels.
 He built his audience over years of working in public.
 That audience is the asset.
 The products change.
 The trust compounds.
 It explains why Midjourney's Discord community is the real moat, not the model.
 The product is necessary.
 Insufficient.

 We present this as data, not celebration.
-Because the dark side showed up in the data too.
+Because the dark side showed up in the data too — and if you are building at this pace, you need to see it clearly.

 AI co-authored code produces 1.7 times more major bugs than human-written code.
 Security vulnerabilities: 2.74 times more frequent.
 Nearly triple.

 Read that against the 63% with no programming background.
-People who cannot evaluate the code they're shipping are shipping code with triple the security holes.
-That's not a minor quality concern.
-It's structural fragility at scale.
+People who cannot evaluate the code they are shipping are shipping code with triple the security holes.
+That is not a minor quality concern.
+It is structural fragility at scale.

 Power users burn out first.
 Not despite their productivity — because of it.
 When the bottleneck to creation disappears, so does the natural governor on output.
 Build more.
 Ship faster.
 Crash harder.

 We have a term for this: capacity without direction.
 AI gives you the ability to do more.
-It doesn't whisper what's worth doing.
+It does not whisper what is worth doing.
 Without a clear framework for deciding — a real assessment of where you are, where you want to be, what to do next, and whether it worked — more capability produces more noise.
 Not signal.
 Noise.

 A Superachiever is a person using AI and modern tools to create value at a scale previously impossible for an individual.
 Two components, both required:

 Superentrepreneur — the human element.
 Vision, judgment, taste, relationships.
 The ability to identify real problems and frame solutions people actually want.
-AI can't do this.
-We've checked.
+AI cannot do this.
+We have checked.

 Supertechnology — the tool element.
 AI generation, analysis, distribution.
 The force multiplier that turns one person's judgment into institutional-scale output.